MatthewPrins/Jamf/README.md

-These are production Jamf Pro shell scripts I've written for my work Jamf Cloud instance (with a few changes) or occasionally to help out others.
+These are Jamf Pro shell/Python scripts I've written for my work Jamf Cloud instance (with a few changes) or occasionally to help out others.

 Please note:
 * Of course you already know this, but TEST BEFORE USING.
 Don't trust that what works properly on my Jamf Pro will work the same on yours.